swent-epfl/public/faq.md

 SwEnt aims to teach you how to work as a team in-person, and this must come before you can operate as a team remotely.
 You must learn to walk before you run.

-If you look at the software industry, we're seeing a marked shift from the peak of fully-remote work towards a greater degree of in-person interaction, trending toward a hybrid model.
+If you look at the software industry, there is an increasing shift from the peak of fully-remote work during Covid towards a greater degree of in-person interaction, trending toward a hybrid model.
 Companies that initially went fully remote have experienced challenges with long-term remote work (in particular w.r.t. collaboration and the sense of belonging), which has led them to revise their policies to encourage more in-person time, even though this means an increase in costs for leasing office space.
 We implement such a hybrid approach in SwEnt: there is one time period (Friday morning) when you are required to invariably be on-campus, and the other days of on-campus activities with your team can be scheduled at the convenience of the team.
 When scheduling this in-person time, keep in mind that your primary goal at this point is to get the best education you can, because it is the best investment you can make for your future.
+As a future employee you will have to be better than the AI.